 Branson a Family Vacation Destination

-For first time visitors, Branson hotels are great places for great
+For first time visitors, Branson is a great place for great

 people to have a great family friendly vacation.
 All the

 entertainment of Vegas (no gambling) but here we are family

 friendly.
 Branson is home to more than fifty live theaters,

 17 movie screens, 1 IMAX and featuring numerous shows and

 productions.
 Branson is also the home for several museums,

 three lakes, and twelve championship golf courses.
 Other

 City, White Water, an IMAX Theater, The Shepherd of the